condense9/hark-lang/guide/src/vm/source-to-success.md

  main ...... <TlFunctionPtr #3:main>
 ```

+This shows how each Teal function has an associated block of bytecode, and the
+one imported Python function has been wrapped (using a `#F:` prefix to indicate
+that it is different from the other functions that are just `#n:`).

 ### Register imports

 Any `import` expressions at file top-level are saved as named bindings in the